electronistu/Project_Infinity/README.md

 ### 4. Create Your World

 Before you can play, you need to create a character and generate a world.
-The World Forge walks you through picking a race, class, background, distributing stats, choosing equipment, and more — all following D&D 5e rules.
+The World Forge walks you through picking a race, class, background, distributing stats, choosing equipment, and more — all following SRD 5.1 rules.

 ```bash
 python3 main.py